irvnet/kube101/README.md

     pod "redis" created
     ```

-9. Check on pods status, get a little more detail
+9. Check on pods status, get a little more detail with the `-o wide` option

     ```
     kubectl get pods -o wide